MikeHopley/ftl-ships-strategy/index.md

 It takes 2.5 seconds to run to sensors.
 In cases where exact timing might matter, consider walking your engines Zoltan around the ship for timing the sensors dash (for example, against a beam drone).
 Standard crew movement speed is 0.45 seconds per tile.
 When second volleys matter, you can use your cloak cooldown as a timer (0.42 seconds per ion pip).

+Note that you can’t use the sensors trick in a nebula!
+This is another reason to avoid them.

 If your weapons *do* get hit, you are unlikely to win the fight.
 Running away is more important than repairing weapons, so prioritise repairs to piloting, engines, and cloaking.
 Stealth B can run surprisingly fast because cloaking buys time.
 Its effective minimum escape time is 28.3 seconds (realistically 30 or longer).
 Jump to a known safe beacon if possible, which often means jumping backwards.

 Later on, with fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
 Practise your weapons or hacking timing against non-cloaking enemies.
 Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies (notably shieldless auto-scouts).